csswizardry/csswizardry.github.com/_posts/2011-09-17-writing-efficient-css-selectors.md

 meta: "CSS selectors, and their combinations, can be fast or slow!
 And while hopefully imperceptible, it’s definitely worth knowing about."
 categories:
 - Web Development
-tag:
+tags:
   - CSS
-- CSS Selectors
-- Performance
+  - Code Quality
 ---

 Efficient CSS is not a new topic, nor one that I really need to cover, but it’s something I’m really interested in and have been keeping an eye on more and more since working at [Sky](/case-studies/bskyb/).